Academic and Student Services

 Established in 1994, the Student Government Association is a student-run, campus wide organization that provides students with a voice in the decision-making process of the University.
 SGA members are the link between students and the administration of TAMU-CC.
 SGA strives to improve communication, enhance leadership abilities, hone critical thinking skills, and successfully build relationships with staff, faculty and peers.

-The Student Government Association (SGA) is composed of the Executive Branch, Legislative Branch, and the Judicial Branch.
+The Student Government Association (SGA) is composed of the Executive Branch, Legislative Branch, and Judicial Branch.
 The SGA President, Vice President, and Senators are elected in the spring semester for a term of one year.
 Elections for freshman senators are held in September.
 The Judicial Branch is appointed by the SGA President and approved by the Student Senate.
-For more information, call (361) 825-5745, or visit us on the website at: https://www.tamucc.edu/sga/
+For more information, call (361) 825-2707, or visit us on the website at: https://www.tamucc.edu/sga/

 Recreational Sports